 How much water can you filter with the Katadyn Pocket Microfilter?

 The internal silver impregnated ceramic cartridge is designed to filter up to 13,000 gallons of water.
-The average person drinks somewhere around 1.9 Liters a day, so that averages out to roughly 71 years worth of drinking water from this one filter.
+The average person drinks somewhere around 1.9 Liters a day so that averages out to roughly 71 years’ worth of drinking water from this one filter.

-How does the Katadyn Pocket Microfilter stack up against the competition.
+How does the Katadyn Pocket Microfilter stack up against the competition?

-A life saving product like this needs to be built to last, and must be able to stand up to the harshest of environments.
-Hands down the Katadyn Microfilter has got to be the most durable, dependable and well designed filter that I’ve ever tested.
+A lifesaving product like this needs to be built to last, and must be able to stand up to the harshest of environments.
+Hands down the Katadyn Microfilter has got to be the most durable, dependable and well-designed filter that I’ve ever tested.

 It’s easy to use, easy to field clean and uses top quality materials that give it a rock solid feel.

 One thing that you need to consider is the overall weight of the filter.
-Although the Katadyn Pocket Microfilter is slightly heavier then other filters of its size, it’s reliability and indestructible design make it a much better option than its plastic counterparts.
+Although the Katadyn Pocket Microfilter is slightly heavier than other filters of its size, its reliability and indestructible design make it a much better option than its plastic counterparts.
 While some light hikers may be a little disappointed with the filters 20oz weight, those that have never considered carrying one may find it helps them reduce their overall pack weight.

 A gallon of water weighs over 8 pounds; carrying a water filter and knowing where to find water can help cut down on a significant amount of water weight.
 I usually carry the Katadyn filter with one full canteen and one empty one in my pack.
-The empty one allows me to cut down on water weight, while giving me the option of carrying extra water if I’m in an area where it’s scarce.
+The empty one allows me to cut down on water weight while giving me the option of carrying extra water if I’m in an area where it’s scarce.

 The filter is built to eliminate micro-organisms such as bacteria, protozoa, cysts, algae, spores, viruses and sediments greater than greater than 0.2 microns( 0.0002 mm).
-This effectively eliminates microbiological contaminants to the U.S. EPA standards for filtrated water.
+This effectively eliminates microbiological contaminants to the U.S. EPA standards for filtered water.

 The filtration process itself was extremely easy.
-It worked with every commercially available canteen or bottle that we tried, and even worked well when trying to fill up our hydration packs.
+It worked with every commercially available canteen or bottle that we tried and even worked well when trying to fill up our hydration packs.

 When it comes to buying a product that your life depends on, you better be damn sure that product is built to last.
 In my opinion, the Katadyn Pocket Microfilter is one of the only filters on the market that can live up to that challenge.